jonlpersson/ed-latimore/site/_drafts/impossible-sleep-recreates-hubermans-sleep-cocktail.md

 Dr. Huberman is the inspiration for the powerful yet simple combination that Impossible Sleep is based on.

-For those not familiar with [Dr. Andrew Huberman](https://hubermanlab.com/){: target="_blank" rel="noopener noreferrer"}, the introduction from his Wikipedia page does a great job of introducing you to him:
+For those not familiar with Dr. Andrew Huberman, the introduction from his Wikipedia page does a great job of introducing you to him:

 > Andrew D. Huberman is an American neuroscientist and associate professor in the Department of Neurobiology at the Stanford University School of Medicine who has made contributions to the brain development, neuroplasticity, and neural regeneration and repair fields.

-Huberman has been a guest on the Joe Rogan Podcast, The Tim Ferriss Show, and even has his own podcast, The Huberman Lab Podcast.
+Huberman has been a guest on the Joe Rogan Podcast, The Tim Ferriss Show, and even has his own podcast, [The Huberman Lab Podcast.](https://hubermanlab.com/){: target="_blank" rel="noopener noreferrer"}

 While his contributions to neuroscience have been published in top journals including *Nature*, *Science*, and *Cell* and has been featured in *TIME*, *BBC*, *Scientific American*, *Discover*, and other top media outlets, it’s his comments about sleep that have generated quite a buzz and motivated the creation of [Impossible sleep.](http://impossible.co/ed){: target="_blank"}

 {% twitter https://twitter.com/hubermanlab/status/1428823974184636429 %}

-Along with the recommendations in this tweet, he’s also spoken about the positive effect of these modifications and additions [in this video](https://www.youtube.com/watch?v=aXvDEmo6uS4){: target="_blank"} and in this podcast episode with [Tim Ferriss.](https://tim.blog/2021/07/06/andrew-huberman/){: target="_blank"}
+Along with the recommendations in this tweet, he’s also spoken about the positive effect of these modifications and additions [in this video](https://www.youtube.com/watch?v=aXvDEmo6uS4){: target="_blank" rel="noreferrer"} and in this podcast episode with [Tim Ferriss.](https://tim.blog/2021/07/06/andrew-huberman/){: target="_blank" rel="noreferrer"}

 Joel Runyon set out to create a sleep formula based on Huberman’s recommendations, with a slight (but necessary) modification.
 Huberman recommends theanine, magnesium threonate (or magnesium bisglycinate), and says that apigenin is optional.